Impact on nonprofits was mixed: social assistance, arts and membership organizations were more vulnerable, Indiana University study finds

 More about the report:

 The report is the ninth nonprofit employment report in the Indiana Nonprofits: Scope and Community Dimensions project, which Grønbjerg directs.
-The full report and a four-page summary are available online.

 The study’s co-author is IU Master of Public Affairs (MPA) student Alexandra Toledo, with additional assistance from MPA student Deb Seltzer.